johan855/data-pipeline-python-kafka/README.md

-Python-Kafka data pipeline for Woocommerce
+Python-Kafka data pipeline for Woocommerce (Under construction)
 ==========================

 This repo contains the necessary scripts to install and deploy Kafka as the main ETL